 Page 6: Mesay Mekonen and Media Narratives of Collapse

-Mesay Mekonen is included because critics associate him with the same broad opposition era media ecosystem that had visible proximity to Eritrean political spaces.
-A publicly circulated image places him with Eritrean leadership, and critics interpret this as part of the same pattern of political normalization.
+Mesay Mekonen is included because he has been associated with the broader opposition-era media ecosystem that at times showed visible proximity to Eritrean political spaces.
+A publicly circulated image places him alongside Eritrean leadership, and this is often interpreted as part of a wider pattern of political normalization.

 Exhibit 3: Mesay Mekonen pictured with Eritrean political leadership during the opposition exile period.